MacNab Street (Hamilton, Ontario): History

 In 1958, Conway Twitty, singer-songwriter and his band were in town and were playing the Flamingo Lounge where Hamilton Place auditorium is located today.
 Legend has it that the drummer, Jack Nance, wrote "It's Only Make Believe" between sets, although another story puts them at the nearby Fischer Hotel.
 The song was recorded in 1958 and became the first of nine Top 40 hits for Twitty, selling eight million copies.

 Thomas McQuesten's, historic downtown family home was willed to the City after the death of the last of his five unmarried siblings in 1968.
 After its restoration was complete in 1971, Whitehern has been open as a civic museum and has occasionally served as a period film location.

 100 King Street West (formerly Stelco Tower) was built in 1972 in downtown Hamilton, 26-floors/ 103-metres.
 At the time of completion was the tallest building in Hamilton but that title lasted less than 2 years until Landmark Place, 43-floors/ 127 meters, (originally known as The Century 21 Building) was complete in 1974.

 Hamilton is also home to the Canadian Football Hall of Fame museum.
 The museum hosts an annual induction event in a week-long celebration that includes school visits, a golf tournament, a formal induction dinner and concludes with the Hall of Fame game involving the local CFL Hamilton Tiger-Cats at Ivor Wynne Stadium.

 The Royal Hamilton Yacht Club is only minutes from downtown Hamilton.
 Offers a fantastic waterfront view and spectacular sunsets.
 Whether you sail, power boat, swim, or just enjoy great food its all there at the RHYC.
 Also included are dry sail facilities, youth/adult sailing school, excellent year round dining and well-appointed meeting spaces.

 The Waterfront Shuttle is a free service offered by the Hamilton Street Railway.
 It has a seasonal schedule that runs weekends from May-to-October connecting Hamilton's downtown core to the waterfront and attractions that can be found there like HMCS Haida and the Parks Canada Discovery Centre.

 Frank A. Cooke Transit Terminal

 The Hamilton Street Railway bus terminal is located between King St W and Main St W, on a section of the street closed to traffic.
 Once a through street north of King Street, the demolition of buildings for Jackson Square would give rise to an on street transit terminal after 1969.
 The pre-2011 terminal had seven platforms with ten routes, mostly serving the upper part of the city.
 The 9 platform terminal was rebuilt and re-opened on 2 January 2011.
-Formerly known as McNab Transit Terminal, the terminal was renamed to the Frank A. Cooke Transit Terminal on September 12, 2022 in honor of Franklin Arthur Cooke, the former general manager of HSR from 1946 to 1985.
+Formerly known as MacNab Transit Terminal, the terminal was renamed to the Frank A. Cooke Transit Terminal on September 12, 2022 in honor of Franklin Arthur Cooke, the former general manager of HSR from 1946 to 1985.